astropuffin/oakmtg.club/content/english/candidates/aaron-clay.md

   - name: Instagram
     icon: ti-instagram
     link: https://www.instagram.com/clay4d7/
-appointments: Oakland City Council
-tags:
-  - Oakland City Council
-  - District 7
+district: District 7
 type: candidates
+office: Oakland City Council
 ---
 # TL;DR: A bright-eyed and just plain bright candidate who wants to defund the police (but may not know how)